SWAT-Quinbay/Med-Project/README.md

                 - stock incrementing on approval is done by using ``` Kafka ```.

         - Used Mongo DB for storing the sales histories.

+### need to be done

+    ### FrontEnd
+    	- Responsive model
+    	- pagination
+    	- loaders and no record found text

+    ### Backend
+    	 - use Redis to store and retrieve users
+    	 - add a DTO layer for sales service

+    	 - store product details in all DB and use Kafka to update changes that occurred in the main DB (not a good way doesn't provide data nonredundant!)